-In Ethiopia only 3% of the country estimated 2.4 to 4.8 million children with disabilities go to school due to stigma and a lack of accessibility, trained teachers, and adapted learning resources.
-This USAID-funded pilot project at six primary schools in Dire Dawa, Harar and Jijiga aims to develop a model of “disability-friendly schools” that fosters the inclusion of children with disabilities in educational programs.
-So far the program has benefited 6,700 children with disabilities and 198,200 of their non-disabled peers as well as 1,681 teachers and regional education bureau staff.
+In Ethiopia only 3% of the country's estimated 2.4 to 4.8 million children with disabilities go to school due to stigma and a lack of accessibility, trained teachers, and adapted learning resources.

-To prevent disabilities and mitigate the difficult conditions in the drought affected area Humanity & Inclusion is ensuring that the most vulnerable people in the refugee population and the host communities of Dolo Ado and Filtu districts have access to basic resources such as stoves and hygiene products and disability-specific services.
-This includes providing mobility aids, other assistive devices, physical therapy, and linking people with disabilities with other service providers.
-17,500 refugees have benefited from non-food distributions, and 16,300 have benefited from health services.
+To prevent disabilities and mitigate the difficult conditions in the drought affected area Humanity & Inclusion is ensuring that the most vulnerable people in the refugee population and the host communities of Dolo Ado and Filtu districts have access to basic resources.

 HIV & Disability

-Ethiopia faces an HIV epidemic with an estimated adult prevalence of 1.5%.
-However, people with disabilities are often unable to access testing and treatment as well as information about the disease and its prevention.
-This pilot project in Addis Ababa aims to ensure that people with disabilities across Ethiopia have access to HIV information and services, which are both tailored to their diverse needs and equal to the services available to others in the community, across selected PEPFAR (President's Emergency Plan for AIDS Relief)–funded projects.
+Humanity & Inclusion implemented a pilot project in Addis Ababa that ensures that people with disabilities across Ethiopia have access to HIV information and services tailored to their diverse needs and equal to the services available to others in the community.